Inclusive Leadership: Steps to Take to Get It Right

 7 Acts of Inclusive Leadership

-Whether you’re an individual or an organization, engaging in the following 7 acts of inclusion will allow you to reinvent your relationships and organization, even in times of crisis.
+Whether you’re just starting out or the leader of an entire organization, engaging in these 7 intentional acts of inclusion and building the following leadership competencies will allow you to reinvent relationships and strengthen your organization.

 1. Deepen your self-awareness.